Cooperative Edge Caching with Large Language Model in Wireless Networks: Methodology

-We now connect the proposed reward to PBRS theory.
-Under the frozen-trajectory protocol, the multi-step gain in Eq.~\eqref{eq:delta_perf_def} can be viewed as a potential-difference shaping term~\cite{ng1999policy}, which preserves the optimal policy.
-The opportunity penalty then acts purely as a correction against degenerate passivity.
+We now connect the multi-step gain term to PBRS-style intuition.
+Under the frozen-trajectory protocol, the gain in Eq.~\eqref{eq:delta_perf_def} can be viewed as a potential-difference shaping term~\cite{ng1999policy}.
+We therefore analyze the following executable reward surrogate:

-Ignoring the clipping operation in Eq.~\eqref{eq:final_reward} and the formatting penalty that exclusively affects non-executable outputs, we define the unclipped per-slot shaped reward as:

 Under the frozen-trajectory look-ahead protocol, we view the environment as having an augmented state $\bar{s}^{(t)}\triangleq (s_t,\mathcal{Q}^{(t+1:t+H)})$, i.e., appending the next $H$ request sets to the observable state.